AI Workshop: learn to build apps with AI →

 • Cache files created by my video editing tools

-And I found out some apps I downloaded had used lots more resources than what their bundle icon in /Applications says.
+And I found that some apps I had downloaded had used far more space than what their bundle icon in /Applications says.

 Forgotten apps: I deleted a few digital synthesizers I had installed in the past and don’t use anymore.

-I also found out a mostly unused AI image generator app is using a ton of space for models, caches, etc.
+I also found that a mostly unused AI image generator app is using a ton of space for models, caches, etc.

 Lessons in this unit: